vecma-ipp/MFW/standalone/README.md

 ## Standalone module
-- List of standalone programmes, wrraped with external codes, and their tests:
+- List of standalone programs, wrapped with external codes, and their tests:

     ets, equilupdate, gaussian_sources, chease, bohmgb, gem0 and imp4dv.